creekdrops/svelte-pocketbase/README.md

 ## Protecting Specific Routes

-The `User` component is pretty sweet, but it is not a sufficient method for protecting critical areas of your application.
+The `Auth` component is pretty sweet, but it is not a sufficient method for protecting critical areas of your application.
 If you need to protect specific routes, you should consider using a `hooks.server.(ts|js)` alongside `load` functions inside your `+page.server.(ts|js)` files.

 To save you the hassle of looking up how to do this yourself, I've included a few examples below that can help get you started.